derekbekoe/vscode-spot/README.md

 | `spot.azureFileShareName2`  | (optional) The file share name you want to mount for persistent storage.
 | `spot.createSpotWithSSLEnabled`  | (optional) Create new spots with SSL enabled.
 Disable this if you are having issues with Let's Encrypt.

+See [User and Workspace Settings](https://code.visualstudio.com/docs/getstarted/settings) on how to set these configuration values in VS Code.

 #### Log in to Azure

 If not already logged in, log in to Azure inside VS Code with `Azure: Log In`.